 Policy Policy area ORR's approach to imposing financial penalties on Network Rail in CP6 Background The purpose of this impact assessment is to assess the impact of the introduction of a new approach to financial penalties and financial sanctions in our regulatory toolkit.
-Our new policy includes two new approaches to the imposition of financial penalties which mean that the ORR could: scale penalties to be capable of being funded by management bonuses (avoiding the diversion of funding available for operation, maintenance and renewal of the railway); and impose financial sanctions (at the route/System Operator (SO) level) that will reduce the value of the financial performance measure (FPM) that Network Rail uses in its performance-related pay schemes.
+Our new policy includes two new approaches to the imposition of financial penalties which mean that the ORR could: scale penalties to be capable of being funded by management bonuses (avoiding the diversion of funding available for operation, maintenance and renewal of the railway); and impose financial sanctions (at the route/System Operator (SO) level) that will reduce the value of the financial performance measure (FPM) that Network Rail uses in its performance-related pay schemes .
 This has the potential to negatively affect bonuses for all Network Rail staff on a particular route or the SO.
 Careful consideration of financial penalties is required in light of Network Rail's reclassification as a public sector body.
-Reclassification means that Network Rail no longer has private capital at risk which reduces the likely effectiveness of financial penalties on the company.
+Reclassification means level) that will reduce the value of the financial performance measure (FPM) that Network Rail uses in its performance- pay schemes.
+This has the potential to negatively affect b for all Network Rail staff on a particular route or the SO.
+Careful consideration of financial penalties is required in light of N